Question Formation and Analysis

 Leading Discussion: Class Discussion

 The discussion groups will use their questions, keyword entries and class members' responses as the basis for structuring an in-class discussion of the assigned reading and related topics. discussion groups may conduct the class in any manner they choose.
-However, each group should spend the final five to ten minutes of the presentation pulling together the main themes and ideas raised in the discussion — a moment of synthesis if you will.
+However, I want each group to spend the final five to ten minutes of the presentation pulling together the main themes and ideas raised in the discussion — a moment of synthesis if you will.
 And so I would like our discussions, including the synthesis, to model the process of inquiry promoted in this assignment.
-Our goal is a cogent discussion about the issues and ideas raised in, and related to, the assigned reading.
+Our general goal is a cogent discussion about the issues and ideas raised in, and related to, the assigned reading.

 Leading Discussion: Synthesis